LG LF7700

-The LG LF7700 is an LCD TV with built-in FreeSat-HD.
+The LG LF7700 is an LCD television set with built-in FreeSat-HD.
 This is the first LG set with built-in FreeSat, following a partnership deal between LG and FreeSat in January 2009.
 Until then Panasonic were the only brand to offer TVs with built-in FreeSat.
 As of 2009 the LF7700 is the only LG product with built-in FreeSat currently on the market; LG hinted that the partnership could be extended to other products.